-The longest word (expression) in the Qur’an is “fa’asqaynākumūhu” فَأَسْقَيْنَاكُمُوهُ and means: so we gave it to you to drink.
+The longest “word” in the Qur’an is “fa’asqaynākumūhu” فَأَسْقَيْنَاكُمُوهُ and means: so we gave it to you to drink.
+It looks like a word, but it is actually a sentence.

 The Holy Qur’an has been analyzed extensively in every regard – also regarding its language.